TITLE 92: TRANSPORTATION

 4) The transportation of human corpses or sick and injured persons;

-5) The operation of fire trucks and rescue vehicles while involved in emergency and related operations.
+5) The operation of fire trucks and rescue vehicles while involved in emergency and related operations;

-1) 49 CFR 385, Safety Fitness Procedures, for carriers subject to the requirements of 49 CFR 385.403;
+1) 49 CFR 385, Safety Fitness Procedures, subparts A and E, for carriers subject to the requirements of 49 CFR 385.403;

 3) 49 CFR 387, Minimum Levels of Financial Responsibility for Motor Carriers, to the extent provided in 49 CFR 387.3; and

-4) 49 CFR 390.19, Motor carrier identification report, and 49 CFR 390.21, Marking of CMVs, for carriers subject to the requirements of 49 CFR 385.403.
+4) 49 CFR 390.19, Motor Carrier, Hazardous Material Shipper, and Intermodal Equipment Provider Identification Reports, and 49 CFR 390.21, Marking of Self-Propelled CMVs and Intermodal Equipment, for carriers subject to the requirements of 49 CFR 385.403.
 Intrastate motor carriers operating prior to January 1, 2005 are excepted from 49 CFR 390.19(a)(1).

-Agency Note: See 92 Ill.
+AGENCY NOTE: See 92 Ill.
 Adm.
 Code 386, Subpart C: Public Utility Exemptions, for provisions relating to possible exemptions from the IMCSR for intrastate public utility commercial motor vehicles.

-(Source: Amended at 29 Ill.
+(Source: Amended at 40 Ill.
 Reg.
-19227, effective November 10, 2005)
+2002, effective January 8, 2016)